Klipper3d/klipper/docs/G-Codes.md

   is complete.

-Palette prints work by embedding special OCodes (Omega Codes) in the GCode file:
+Palette prints work by embedding special OCodes (Omega Codes) in the G-Code file:
-- `O1`...`O32`: These codes are read from the GCode stream and processed by this module and passed to the Palette 2 device.
+- `O1`...`O32`: These codes are read from the G-Code stream and processed by this module and passed to the Palette 2 device.